 Pilates For Runners: Try These 6 Exercises For A Stronger Core

-Runners often hear about the importance of a strong core, and one of the best forms of exercise for core strengthening is Pilates.
+Runners often hear about the importance of a strong core, and Pilates is one of the best forms of exercise for strengthening this area.

-Pilates uses small, controlled movements to target the core, while also increasing flexibility, mindfulness, kinesthetic awareness, and overall fitness
+Pilates routines use small, controlled movements to target the core while increasing flexibility, mindfulness, kinesthetic awareness, and overall fitness.

-Though some runners are intimidated by going to a Pilates class and getting on a reformer—the contraption that has a sliding platform and various straps and pulleys—the good news is that there are Pilates exercises for runners that you can do right at home to strengthen your core.
+Though some runners are intimidated by going to a Pilates class and getting on a reformer—the contraption with a sliding platform and various straps and pulleys—the good news is that there are Pilates exercises for runners that you can do right at home to strengthen your core.

 A person unrolling a pilates mat.